jayed-tz/docuware-code-challenge/README.md

 1. User registration is not necessary for the prototype
 2. The Event DTO (`EventRequest`) contains a property for the duration, it seemed user friendly.
 However, the DB model `Event` contains the computed EndTime.

-## Improvements
+## Improvements and limitations
 The implementation was kept simple with potential enhancement and improvement areas on:
-1. Retrieve key from a suitable service (AWS Secrets manager, Azure Key Vault)
+1. Retrieve key from a suitable service (AWS Secrets manager, Azure Key Vault etc.)
-2. It was coded on the master branch for simplicity, a proper branch convention would be ideal
+2. It was coded on the master branch for simplicity, a proper branching convention would be ideal
-3.
+3. Connection string is hardcoded for now, a proper alternative is necessary
+4. Everything was implemented under one project, separation is necessary for maintainability
+5. Long lived token was used for development
+6. No test has been added
+7. No deployment pipeline has been added
+8. No linting and coverage tools have been added
+8. A proper error handling mechanism is essential.
+For now, the handling is kept simple and poor

+##### There can be more assumptions and improvement scopes